FabriceSalvaire/wikijs-cli/README.md

   We have to create a folder page, to customize the folder title.
   If we want to move a node of the folder hierarchy, then we have to move each page manually one by one (i.e. rename the path).
   This is ridiculously inefficient !
+- Page update

+  Wiki.js does not update the rendering of a page when a target (link) page is updated.

 # Notes